jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Surbiton to Waterloo
 -------------------------
-* SUR-WAT direct in 24m at 10tph
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) direct in 24m at 10tph

 From Surbiton to Green Park
 ---------------------------
-* SUR-WAT changing to Victoria at VXH in 26-29m at 10tph
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Victoria at VXH in 26-29m at 10tph
 * CR2 changing to Victoria at VIC in 30-32m at 4tph (+4m)
-* SUR-WAT changing to Jubilee (Northbound) at WAT in 31-34m at 10tph (+5m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Jubilee (Northbound) at WAT in 31-34m at 10tph (+5m)
-* SUR-WAT changing to BAL-VIC at CLJ changing to Victoria at VIC in 33-37m at 10tph (+8m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to BAL-VIC at CLJ changing to Victoria at VIC in 33-37m at 10tph (+8m)

 From Surbiton to Oxford Circus
 ------------------------------
-* SUR-WAT changing to Victoria at VXH in 28-31m at 10tph
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Victoria at VXH in 28-31m at 10tph
 * CR2 changing to Victoria at VIC in 32-34m at 4tph (+4m)
-* SUR-WAT changing to Bakerloo at WAT in 33-36m at 10tph (+5m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Bakerloo at WAT in 33-36m at 10tph (+5m)
-* SUR-WAT changing to BAL-VIC at CLJ changing to Victoria at VIC in 35-39m at 10tph (+8m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to BAL-VIC at CLJ changing to Victoria at VIC in 35-39m at 10tph (+8m)

 From Surbiton to Charing Cross
 ------------------------------
-* SUR-WAT changing to Bakerloo at WAT in 29-32m at 10tph
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Bakerloo at WAT in 29-32m at 10tph
-* SUR-WAT changing to Northern (West End) at WAT in 30-33m at 10tph (+1m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Northern (West End) at WAT in 30-33m at 10tph (+1m)
 * CR2 changing to District at VIC in 34-36m at 4tph (+5m)
-* SUR-WAT changing to BAL-VIC at CLJ changing to District at VIC in 37-41m at 10tph (+9m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to BAL-VIC at CLJ changing to District at VIC in 37-41m at 10tph (+9m)

 From Surbiton to Leicester Square
 ---------------------------------
-* SUR-WAT changing to Northern (West End) at WAT in 32-35m at 10tph
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Northern (West End) at WAT in 32-35m at 10tph

 From Surbiton to Goodge Street
 ------------------------------
-* SUR-WAT changing to Northern (West End) at WAT in 34-37m at 10tph
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Northern (West End) at WAT in 34-37m at 10tph

 From Surbiton to Warren Street
 ------------------------------
-* SUR-WAT changing to Victoria at VXH in 30-33m at 10tph
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Victoria at VXH in 30-33m at 10tph
 * CR2 changing to Victoria at VIC in 34-36m at 4tph (+4m)
-* SUR-WAT changing to Northern (West End) at WAT in 36-39m at 10tph (+6m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Northern (West End) at WAT in 36-39m at 10tph (+6m)
-* SUR-WAT changing to Bakerloo at WAT changing to Victoria at UOX in 36-41m at 10tph (+7m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Bakerloo at WAT changing to Victoria at UOX in 36-41m at 10tph (+7m)
-* SUR-WAT changing to BAL-VIC at CLJ changing to Victoria at VIC in 37-41m at 10tph (+8m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to BAL-VIC at CLJ changing to Victoria at VIC in 37-41m at 10tph (+8m)

 From Surbiton to Baker Street
 -----------------------------
-* SUR-WAT changing to Victoria at VXH changing to Bakerloo at UOX in 33-38m at 10tph
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Victoria at VXH changing to Bakerloo at UOX in 33-38m at 10tph
-* SUR-WAT changing to Victoria at VXH changing to Jubilee (Northbound) at UGP in 34-39m at 10tph (+1m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Victoria at VXH changing to Jubilee (Northbound) at UGP in 34-39m at 10tph (+1m)
-* SUR-WAT changing to Jubilee (Northbound) at WAT in 35-38m at 10tph (+1m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Jubilee (Northbound) at WAT in 35-38m at 10tph (+1m)
-* SUR-WAT changing to Bakerloo at WAT in 37-40m at 10tph (+3m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Bakerloo at WAT in 37-40m at 10tph (+3m)
 * CR2 changing to Victoria at VIC changing to Bakerloo at UOX in 37-41m at 4tph (+4m)
 * CR2 changing to Victoria at VIC changing to Jubilee (Northbound) at UGP in 38-42m at 4tph (+5m)

 From Surbiton to Westminster
 ----------------------------
-* SUR-WAT changing to Jubilee (Northbound) at WAT in 29-32m at 10tph
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Jubilee (Northbound) at WAT in 29-32m at 10tph
 * CR2 changing to District at VIC in 32-34m at 4tph (+3m)
-* SUR-WAT changing to BAL-VIC at CLJ changing to District at VIC in 35-39m at 10tph (+7m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to BAL-VIC at CLJ changing to District at VIC in 35-39m at 10tph (+7m)

 From Surbiton to Temple
 -----------------------
 * CR2 changing to District at VIC in 36-38m at 4tph
-* SUR-WAT changing to Northern (West End) at WAT changing to District at CHX in 35-41m at 10tph (+1m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Northern (West End) at WAT changing to District at CHX in 35-41m at 10tph (+1m)
-* SUR-WAT changing to BAL-VIC at CLJ changing to District at VIC in 39-43m at 10tph (+4m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to BAL-VIC at CLJ changing to District at VIC in 39-43m at 10tph (+4m)

 From Surbiton to Farringdon
 ---------------------------